-Let's start with making sure everything is set up properly on your iPhone, before we move on to the iPad.
+Let's start with making sure everything is set up properly on your iPhone, before we move on to an iPad or Mac.

 All the latest Apple news, featuring developments on the iPhone, iPad, Macbooks, OS X and much more.

 Jun 28The best parts of iOS 11 on iPhone

 Jun 28iPhone's AR could make staying in an Airbnb a lot less awkward